slobanwala1/sql-challenge/README.md

 #### Bonus:

 The analysis for the bonus section was quite interesting.
 First here's the visuals.
-The first visual is a histogram of the salaries:
+The first visual is a histogram of the salaries, the y column cut out is Employee count:

 <br>
 <br>
 <img src="https://github.com/slobanwala1/sql-challenge/blob/main/my_submission/Images/Salary_Histogram.png" width="500">

-Second is the bar graph of Salaries vs Employee title:
+Second is the bar graph of Avg Salaries by Employee title:

 <br>
 <br>